Useful things to know about recursion

 7.1 Memoization

-Memoization is the process of caching precomputed values so a recursive function does not need to make repeated calls to calculate solutions it already knows the answer to.
+Memoization is the process of caching precomputed values.
+It allows a recursive function to avoid repeated calls to problems it has already calculated.
 The most famous example of this is Fibonacci.
 The recursive solution to Fibonacci is as follows.

 To avoid this repeated work, we can introduce a cache (essentially just a collection of key/value pairs).
 In C++ this might look something like the following.